 Amisha joined the ONN team in 2015, bringing with her a fresh perspective on daily administration and coordination.
 Prior to joining the team, Amisha worked at St. Michael’s Hospital on an implementation project to update business processes.
 She attended McMaster University to complete a Bachelor of Arts in Political Science and Religious Studies.
 She later completed a post-graduate certificate in Public Administration from Humber College, doing her placement with ONN in 2013.
 In her spare time, Amisha provides mentorship to various young professionals in the nonprofit sector.

-Liz joined ONN in 2015 and most recently worked as Senior Policy Analyst at the Council of Ontario Universities.
-She has worked on policy development and advocacy for many issues facing the sector – from procurement and human resource issues, to health and social policy, to the transformation of funding models.
+Liz joined ONN in 2015 to lead policy files on funding reform, pensions, police record checks, and other policy and regulatory issues.
+She has worked on policy development and advocacy concerning many issues facing the sector – from health and social policy, to procurement and HR issues, to the transformation of funding models.
 Her nonprofit experience includes roles for organizations focused on anti-poverty, a national children’s alliance and women’s health.
 She has five years of government policy experience at the federal level in employment and social development, and public health.
 Originally from Ottawa, Liz holds a master’s degree in Political Science from the University of Victoria.
 She’s an active volunteer leader and sits on the boards of Cycle Toronto and Planned Parenthood Toronto.

 Cathy has been a member of the ONN team since June 2012.
 Throughout her 20 years working in the nonprofit sector, including as the founding Executive Director of the Volunteer Centre of Guelph/Wellington, she has been passionate about collaboration and leadership in the sector.
 Cathy works with sector colleagues from across Ontario and Canada, as well as private sector and government officials, to create an enabling policy environment for nonprofit organizations.
 Cathy’s roots are in the environmental movement and she has been active in municipal politics.
 She holds a degree in political studies and history from Queen’s University, and attended the Maytree-York University Executive Directors Leadership program.
 Outside of work, she enjoys time with her family and her garden in Erin, Ontario.